Profirator/project-config/docs/master.md

 Grafana is a videly used data visualisation and charting tool which connects to Crate DB.
 Grafana is open source visualization and analytics software.
 It allows you to query, visualize, alert on, and explore your metrics no matter where they are stored.
 In plain English, it provides you with tools to turn your time-series database (TSDB) data into beautiful graphs and visualizations.

+Grafana charts can be accessed via https://charts.cityname.apinf.cloud/ and need a login.

 ### Basic map Visualisation

 Map visualisation was created to demonstrate 3rd party services and Orion Context broker interaction.
 It's based on Leaflet, and fetches data from Orion Context broker.
 More details in